api3dao/signed-api/packages/performance-test/README.md

 1. Make sure you have some "source" API and "target" API deployed.
 2. Create the Airnode feed configuration and upload is somewhere (e.g. commit and push upstream on GitHub).
 3. Replace `<AIRNODE_FEED_CONFIG_URL>` with the configuration URL in the `cloudformation.json` file in the CF template.
+4. Replace the `<DOCKER_IMAGE>` with the actual docker image to be used in the CF template.
-4. Make sure the template is correct.
+5. Make sure the template is correct.
-5. Consider changing `-perf-test` ID into something more meaningful.
+6. Consider changing `-perf-test` ID into something more meaningful.
 This step is necessary if deploying multiple Airnode feeds in the same region.
-6. Optionally change the `CPU` and `Memory`.
+7. Optionally change the `CPU` and `Memory`.
-7. Run
+8. Run
    `aws cloudformation create-stack --stack-name airnode-feed-<NAME> --template-body file://airnode-feed/cloudformation.json --capabilities CAPABILITY_NAMED_IAM --region <REGION>`.
    Be sure to replace `<NAME>` (e.g. "perf-test") and `<REGION>` (e.g. "eu-west-1") with the appropriate values.
-8. Run `aws cloudformation delete-stack --stack-name airnode-feed-<NAME> --region <REGION>` to remove the Signed API.
+9. Run `aws cloudformation delete-stack --stack-name airnode-feed-<NAME> --region <REGION>` to remove the Signed API.
    Replace `<NAME>` and `<REGION>` with the same values used in the deployment.

 ### Create Airnode feed configuration